January 20, 2010

 Beaded with bright-red berries, possumhaw holly (Ilex decidua) really stands out amid the greenish-gray and tan winter landscape of Austin.

 I’ve driven past several of these native, deciduous hollies in my neighborhood for weeks, and I keep thinking they’re at peak beauty.
 And then I’ll drive by again and those trees look even redder somehow.
-The birds don’t seem to eat the berries, and since the tree loses its leaves in winter, the bright fruit is a scene stealer.
+The birds don’t eat the berries until late in the season, and since the tree loses its leaves in winter, the bright fruit is a scene stealer.

 I think I’m going to need one of these.